Boston in Nelson County, Kentucky — The American South (East South Central)

 Erected 1964 by Kentucky Historical Society/Kentucky Department of Highways.
 (Marker Number 705.)

 Location.
 37° 47.292′ N, 85° 40.313′ W. Marker is in Boston, Kentucky, in Nelson County.
-Marker is at the intersection of Boston Road (U.S. 62) and Lebanon Junction Road (State Road 61), on the right when traveling east on Boston Road.
-Touch for map.
+Marker is at the intersection of Boston Road (U.S. 62) and Lebanon Junction Road Touch for map.
 Marker is in this post office area: Boston KY 40107, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Skirmish at Rolling Fork (approx. 3.8 miles away); The First Cedar Creek Baptist Church (approx. 7 miles away); Cedar Creek Baptist (approx. 7.2 miles away); Rogers Station, 1780 (approx. 7.7 miles away); Sarah Bush Johnston Lincoln (approx. 12 miles away); Commodore Joshua Barney / First Brick House (approx. 12 miles away); Lincoln-Haycraft Memorial Bridge (approx. 12.1 miles away); "Make a Street Fight Out of It" (approx. 12.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Skirmish at Rolling Fork (approx. 3.8 miles away); Sherman Here (approx. 4.6 miles away); Lebanon Junction (approx. 4.6 miles away); Goodwin (Goodin) Fort (approx. 6.8 miles away); The First Cedar Creek Baptist Church (approx. 7 miles away); Cedar Creek Baptist (approx. 7.2 miles away); Belmont Furnace / Iron Made in Kentucky (approx. 7.4 miles away); Stockade at Belmont (approx. 7.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 934 times since then and 31 times this year.
+This page was last revised on March 12, 2020.
+It was originally submitted on May 11, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 1,268 times since then and 82 times this year.
 Last updated on May 12, 2010, by Lee Hattabaugh of Capshaw, Alabama.
 Photos: 1. submitted on May 11, 2010, by Lee Hattabaugh of Capshaw, Alabama.
 2, 3, 4, 5. submitted on May 12, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Kevin W. was the editor who published this page.